spearwolf/doorkeeper/README.md

 |-----------|------|----|-------------|
 | `Authorization` | string | header | jwt token |

-> :warning: SECURITY NOTE: for this api call the `admin` role must be present in the token data props under the `roles` key!
+> :guard: SECURITY NOTE: for this api call the `admin` role must be present in the token data props under the `roles` key!

 ---